gradido/gradido/e2e-tests/playwright/README.md

 Here we have a simple UI-based happy path login test running against the DEV system.

 ## Precondition
-Since dependencies and configurations for Github Actions integration is not set up yet, please run
+Since dependencies and configurations for Github Actions integration is not set up yet, please run in root directory

 ```bash
 docker-compose up